cybersectroll/SharpPersistSD/README.md

 # SharpPersistSD
 A Post-Compromise granular, fully reflective, simple and convenient .NET library to embed persistency to persistency by abusing Security Descriptors of remote machines.
 The techniques incorporated are not novel but I've yet to come across any documented approach of modifying SCM/Service's SDDL by directly modifying registry keys.
 Modification of SD for WMI and Remote registry was also added in as an after thought but this means there's a lot more to explore and add for the curious minds.

+### How is this different from https://github.com/mandiant/SharPersist?
+SharPersist is focused on adding persistency on the local machine.
+SharpPersistSD is focused on backdooring the remote machine so even a non local admin on the machine can regain persistency. (i.e without the need to add local admin on the remote machine)
+If abusing the SCM or REG, it will be privileged and the regained access can run as SYSTEM.

 # Compilation

 1. Git clone / download project and open with visual studio